Predictive Analytics in Marketing & 5 Ways to Use It

 Customer segmentation via cluster modeling

-Predictive analytics helps to segment your audience the most meaningful way, be it information about their behavior, demographics, interests, or other variables.
+Digital marketing predictive analytics helps to segment your audience the most meaningful way, be it information about their behavior, demographics, interests, or other variables.
 Also, it allows showing the importance of each parameter.
 Cluster models allow finding patterns that may appear useful to your audience.
 This modeling type is used in different spheres: